 - Ramen: We recommend using beef-flavored ramen for this Korean spicy noodles recipe, but you can use whichever variety of ramen you prefer.
 You could also use different noodles such as shirataki noodles.

 See my recipe card below for a complete list of the ingredients with measurements.

 Variations and Substitutions for Spicy Korean Noodles

-Bibim noodles are an incredibly versatile dish that can be easily to change in a variety of ways to tastes.
+Bibim noodles are an incredibly versatile dish that can be easily changed in a variety of ways to taste.
 Packed with flavor, these noodles can range from mild to fiery and make a great meal for any occasion.

 - Vegetables: This recipe calls for mushrooms and onions but you can also add in some other veggies for more nutrition.
 Bell peppers and carrots are great additions to this meal.

 - Rice Wine Vinegar: If you don’t have rice vinegar on hand, you can substitute for apple cider vinegar.
 Apple cider vinegar has a similar tangy flavor and acidity level that can work well in this dish.